 - Alignment refers to how the idea aligns with the company production strategy

-Create a table where the rows represent the evaluation criteria above and the columns include the choices.
+Create a table where the columns represent the evaluation criteria above, and the rows include the choices.
 In this example, the choices will be Idea A, B, C, and D.

 Establish a rating scale for each criterion.
 The rating should range from 1= less importance and 5= high importance.
 Then, add these rates under each criterion in the table.
-As shown in the figure below, the competency has given a rating of 3, cost= 4, viability=5, desirability= 4, and alignment=2.
+The figure below shows that the competency got 3, cost= 4, viability=5, desirability= 4, and alignment=2.

 Now, you need to rate each idea based on each criterion.
 The rating is again from 1 to 5.
-The 1 means that the idea is least qualified based on the chosen criteria.
+1 means the idea is least qualified based on the chosen criteria.
 5 means that the idea is very qualified in terms of the selected criteria.
-For example the Idea A was rated 1 based on the competency, which means that the idea is less desirable in terms of market competency.
+For example, Idea A was rated 1 based on competency, which means the idea is less desirable in market competency.

 Now, we need to calculate the weighted score for each idea based on each criterion.
 The weighted value is a result of the multiplication of the criteria rank and the idea rank as demonstrated below: